|Position Purpose summary:

 Perform other position related duties as required.

-Qualifications and Education requirements
+Education, Qualifications and Certifications:

 - Minimum two year Community College or University Degree in a Health or Social Service Program, with an addiction concentration, or complimented by other recognized Addiction Studies